pbosmancsupacza/pbosmancsupacza.github.io/110/24-25/slides.md

 --

-Since we only ever access the top directly, it makes sense to regard the **front** (head) of the list as the top.
+It might be tempting to say that the last element should be the top, like it is in the static array implementation.
+But, since we only ever access the top directly, it makes sense to regard the **front** (head) of the list as the top.
 --